-In addition to debt of £290m detailed above, the Council is committed to making future payments to cover its pension fund deficit (valued at £408m).
-It has also set aside £1m to cover the risks associated with the aftercare of former landfill sites, and £2.7m as a provision against bad debts.
+In addition to debt of £293m detailed above, the Council is committed to making future payments to cover any required pension fund deficit (valued at £363m March 2022 although currently subject to revaluation).
+It has also set aside £1m to cover the risks associated with the aftercare of former landfill sites, and £3.4m as a provision against bad debts.